nuxt/nuxt.com/content/index.md

 titleSizeClass: 'text-2xl font-semibold md:text-3xl lg:text-4xl'
 ---
 #title
-Trusted by the world wild web
+Trusted by the world wide web
 #description
-They opinions are valuable and worth sharing to everyone.
+Their opinions are valuable and worth sharing to everyone.
 #extra
   :::home-testimonials-list
   #items